mauget/function-factory/README.md

 }
 ```

-A caller would invoke a function by a `code` property string like this:
+A caller would invoke a function by a `code` parameter string in this manner:

 ```javascript
 functionFactory(code, new Date().toTimeString())